Back

 GUIDES

-Over the years, several standards have been implemented to combat fraud; one of such mechanisms is the sellers.json introduced in 2019 by the Interactive advertising bureau (IAB).
-IAB introduced the sellers.json as a protocol that would complement other existing standards like the ads.txt in the fight against ad fraud.
+Over the years, several standards have been implemented to combat fraud; one of such mechanisms is the sellers.json, introduced in 2019 by the Interactive Advertising Bureau (IAB) as a protocol that would complement other existing standards like the ads.txt.

 Sellers.json is a file that contains a list of all digital ad sellers who have been approved by an ad tech platform (typically SSPs and ad exchanges).
-The JSON file, which is hosted on the supply side platform, contains all of the information necessary for digital buyers to identify the digital sellers with whom they are transacting, including direct sellers and intermediaries.
+The JSON file, hosted on the supply-side platform, includes all the information necessary for digital buyers to identify the sellers with whom they transact, including direct sellers and intermediaries.
 The sellers.json functions together with the SupplyChain object.

-Introducing this protocol became necessary because the supply side of the programmatic system is sometimes inundated with various resellers and intermediaries, resulting in a long, complex chain of inventory supply.
-Without sellers.json, it becomes easy for fraudsters to join the complex ad supply chain and fleece unsuspecting buyers of their ad money.
+Sellers.json integration became necessary because the supply side of the programmatic system is sometimes inundated with various resellers and intermediaries, resulting in a long, complex chain of inventory supply.
+Without google sellers.json, it becomes easy for fraudsters to join the complex digital advertising supply chain and fleece unsuspecting buyers of their ad money.

-The sellers.json is often confused with ads.txt; they are not the same thing even though they share some similarities.
+Sellers.json is often confused with ads.txt, but they are not the same thing, even though they share some similarities.

 how works SmartHub marketplace